rafaelrubo/lithofaciesclassification/README.md

 # Lithofacies Classification

-This repository has been created for sharing codes used on the research submitted to the scientific Journal Computational Geosciences.
+This repository has been created for sharing codes used on the research submitted to the scientific Journal Earth Science Informatics.

 The manuscript's title is:
 "**Carbonate lithofacies classification in optical microscopy: a data-centric approach using augmentation and GAN synthetic images**".
-It has been submitted on March 29th, 2022.
+It has been submitted on May 19th, 2022.

 These are the authors:
 Rafael Andrello Rubo - rafael.rubo@petrobras.com.br